Rawnak-thmd/RawnakTahmid/README.md

 - Pseudocode, algorithms, networking, and server management
 - Mastering C, C++, C#, Python, and the Linux kernel
 - Hands-on with Git, Figma
 - Solving real-world problems with creative projects
+- Playing games with my friends

 ---